 Joachim began his professional career as head of a research team at Bayer AG (Germany).
 After his business education he joined the strategic services practice of Andersen Consulting (Switzerland and Germany).
 Before founding Bioscience Valuation Joachim was investment manager at New Medical Technologies, a Swiss venture capital fund.

 Kerstin studied Medicine in Marburg (Germany), Cambridge (UK) and Nottingham (UK).
-She started her professional career in Neuroscience with a doctoral thesis in neuroanatomy followed by a postdoc in neurophysiology and neuropharmacology at the Max-Planck-Institute for Brain Research (Frankfurt am Main, Germany).
-Subsequently Kerstin spent eight years in drug discovery and development at Bayer AG.
-She proceeded to global project and portfolio management and was educated in corporate finance at the Wharton School of the University of Pennsylvania (USA).
-Kerstin developed and enhanced modern, quantitative project and portfolio management methods.
-She has authored two expert reports for SCRIP ('Financial Project Evaluation and Risk Analysis in Pharmaceutical Development' and 'Real Options Evaluation in Pharmaceutical R&D') and various publications in the area of value-driven R&D management.
+She started her professional career with a doctoral thesis in Neuroanatomy followed by a postdoc in Neurophysiology and Neuropharmacology at the Max-Planck-Institute for Brain Research (Frankfurt am Main, Germany).
+Subsequently Kerstin spent eight years at Bayer AG, holding several roles in R&D and responsibility as Global Program Manager for a clinical-stage product that has been developed in six indications.
+During that time she was also part of a corporate task force implementing value-driven portfolio management.
+Since 1995 Kerstin has been working as a consultant for the Pharma and Biotech industry.
+She was educated in Corporate Finance at the Wharton School of the University of Pennsylvania (USA) and developed and enhanced modern, quantitative project and portfolio management methods.

 Sabine Bernotat-Danielowski, Ph.D., MBA